benhoyle/benhoyle.github.io-src/content/Title Generation/Part 4C. Title Generation - Developing the Model - Beam Search.md

 To recap:

 * We have two models: the Ludwig model and the Chollet/Brownlee model.
-* Performance so far has been fairly poor.
+* Performance so far has been fairly poor but the Ludwig model appears to give better results out of the box.
 * Each model had slightly different characteristics - the Ludwig model produced better formed output but seemed to simply memorise and repeat titles, the Chollet/Brownlee model had a lower loss and appeared to memorise less but produced more nonsensical outputs.

 In this post we will look at implementing a beam search decoder as an improvement to our previous greedy decoder.